iltuoconsulenteit/DocCropper/README.md

 This project uses [Interact.JS](https://github.com/taye/interact.js) for managing draggable corner points.

 The frontend allows the user to:
 - Upload images with the file picker.
 On mobile devices the file picker is shown by default but you can switch to the camera mode and choose which camera to use.
-Desktop users may also drag and drop files
+Desktop users may also drag and drop files.
+Up to `max_upload_files` images can be imported at once (10 by default)
  - Import PDF documents which are converted to images and added to the gallery without immediate cropping (Pro)
 - Add more images later without losing previously processed ones
 - Manually adjust the four corners of each image
 - Double click/tap an image to auto-detect its edges
+- Flip or invert images if they were scanned mirrored or upside-down
+- Remove backgrounds with a dedicated button and fine‑tune the threshold via the settings panel
 - Submit data (image, coordinates, size) to the backend
 - Export all processed images to PDF
+- Choose a PDF compression level (Low, Medium, Extreme) and customize JPEG quality when needed
 - Choose how many processed images appear on each PDF page
 - Select portrait or landscape orientation for the PDF
 - Choose whether images are arranged horizontally, vertically or in a grid and preview the layout only when needed